CIMA-FM

-CIMA-FM (92.1 FM, FM 92 South Simcoe) is a radio station licensed to Alliston, Ontario.
-Owned by Local Radio Lab Inc., it broadcasts an adult contemporary format targeting South Simcoe County.
+CIMA-FM (92.1 FM, 92.1 Indie FM South Simcoe) is a radio station licensed to Alliston, Ontario.
+Owned by Local Radio Lab Inc., it broadcasts a hybrid adult contemporary/adult album alternative format targeting South Simcoe County.

 My Broadcasting received approval for the new station from the CRTC on September 12, 2012.
 On August 30, 2013, CIMA began on-air tests.
 The station began regular broadcasting on September 19, 2013.
 The station was branded as 92.1 myFM.